rust-mobile/xbuild/README.md

-# x
+# xbuild
-Cross is a build tool for rust and rust/flutter projects with support for cross compiling debug builds and packaging/publishing for all major stores.
-The goal of x is making native app development as easy as web development.
+xbuild is a build tool for rust and rust/flutter projects with support for cross compiling debug builds and packaging/publishing for all major stores.
+The goal of xbuild is making native app development as easy as web development.

 ## Getting started
-Install `x`:
+Install `xbuild`:
 ```sh
 cargo install xbuild
 ```